meltano/meltano/docs/src/tutorials/create-a-custom-extractor.md

 on creating a tap, see the [SDK Dev Guide](https://gitlab.com/meltano/singer-sdk/-/blob/main/docs/dev_guide.md).

 ::: tip
 [Singer](https://singer.io) taps and targets are the mechanism Meltano uses to extract and load data.
 For more details about the Singer specification, please visit our [Singer Spec](https://meltano.com/docs/singer-spec.html) documentation.
 :::

 ## Create the Plugin's Package

+As a first step, follow the [instructions](https://gitlab.com/meltano/singer-sdk/-/tree/main/cookiecutter/tap-template) in the SDK documentation to create a new project from the provided cookie cutter template.

 ::: tip
 [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) is a python tool to scaffold projects quickly from an existing template.
 :::

-As a first step, follow the [instructions](https://gitlab.com/meltano/singer-sdk/-/tree/main/cookiecutter/tap-template) in the SDK documentation to create a new project from the provided cookie cutter template.

 ## Add the Plugin to Your Meltano Project

 Meltano exposes each plugin configuration in the plugin definition, located in the [`meltano.yml` project file](/docs/project.html#meltano-yml-project-file).

-To test the plugin as part of your Meltano project, you need to add your plugin configuration in the `meltano.yml` file for your project.
+To test the plugin as part of your Meltano project, you will need to add your plugin configuration in the `meltano.yml` file for your project.

 In your existing `meltano.yml`: